pufferffish/wireproxy/README.md

 # Socks5 create a socks5 proxy on your LAN, and any traffic would be routed via wireguard
 [Socks5]
 BindAddress = 127.0.0.1:25344
+# Socks5 authentication parameters, specifying username and password enables
+# proxy authentication.
+# Username = username_of_user
+# Avoid using spaces in the password field
+# Password = password_of_user
 ```